fredchan23/5m-data-2.10-distributed-stream/lesson.md

 After installation, please start docker desktop by searching for `docker` in Windows/Mac, and double-clicking on the application.
 After docker desktop has started, you will be able to see this:

 ![Docker Desktop](./assets/docker_desktop.png)

+Find the `>_` sign below to open a terminal inside docker.

+> WSL user please note that in this case your docker runs on powershell.
+This is alright as wsl can communicate with Windows docker via network

 When you run the below `docker run` command, the kafka image will first be downloaded onto your machine, if it is not already there.